 Localization Testing Lessons Learned – Tips From The Field

 Localization testing checks the quality of software that is translated into a specified language.
-This software quality tip covers some basics of what localization testing is, and some localization testing best practices based on experience we have collected over the years.
+These software quality tips cover what is localization testing and some localization testing best practices based on experience we have collected over the years.

 For the software used in different countries or regions of the world, it must be adapted to the specific language of the country or region, regional customs and cultural sensitivities.
 This type of testing, localization testing, ensures that the software can be used properly in different regions.
 This includes 3 main aspects.

-In executing many localization testing projects over the years, we’ve developed a checklist of best practices that we use for every localization testing project and continue to update as we gain more experience.
+In testing localization software over the years, we’ve developed a localization testing checklist of best practices that we use for every localization testing project and continue to update as we gain more experience.

-There are many other areas that need consideration such as:
+When using the localization checklist above, keep in mind there are many other areas that need consideration when testing localization such as:

 - String Concatenation